TimEnglart/Medusa-Rewritten/etc/registration/README.md

 This Directory Holds:

-- Regsitration script
+- Registration script

-- Bungie API data retreival script
+- Bungie API data retrieval script

+- Settings PHP File -> Rename from `settings-template.php` to `settings.php`

 > Modification may be required to change where data is stored

+> [Register a Bungie.net Application](https://www.bungie.net/en/Application/) to Use The Registration Functionality